 97. Have a drink from Club 7/11 and join the Lan Kwai Fong (LKF) street party until the late AM.

 98. Bar hop in Kennedy Town, Sai Ying Pun, or Kimberley Road in Tsim Sha Tsui, and try local Hong Kong craft beer (my favourites are Gweilo Pale IPA, The Artist’s raspberry beer, Hong Kong Beer Co.’s Dragon’s Back Pale Ale, and Moonzen’s Moon Goddess Chocolate Stout).

 100. Hit up a Happy Hour – there’s one or forty to choose from.
 My personal favourite is Posto Pubblico, which at time of writing offered two-hours free flow beer, wine and Italian antipasti for HK$98+10%.
 For a Happy Hour with a view, Red Sugar at the Kerry Hotel in Hung Hom is incredible (5-7pm).

 101. Sing your heart out in a karaoke room.

-102. Make mistakes in Wan Chai (and head there on Wednesday for Ladies Night (a phenomenon of free or discounted drinks for ladies I really appreciated in my Chatteris/unpaid-intern days).
+102. Make mistakes in Wan Chai.
+Head there on Wednesday for Ladies Night (a phenomenon of free or discounted drinks for women).

 103. Enjoy spoken word poetry at Peel Street Poetry (I am biased – this is where you’ll find me most Wednesday nights).